Adi-bv/CommandPilot-/README.md

    cd CommandPilot-  //Move to the downloaded repository

 2. **Run the Prerequisite Script**:
-   The prerequisite script will set up an alias to use the CommandPilot feature from anywhere in the terminal. bash prerequisite.sh
+   The prerequisite script will set up an alias to use the CommandPilot feature from anywhere in the terminal.\n bash prerequisite.sh

 3. **Run the Requirements Installation Script**: